anand-tummapudi/microservices/README.md

 We use @PathVariable in method argument to pass the variables to method.
 When the data is mandtory to a request, then we take it using path variables.
 ![Path Variable](https://github.com/anand-tummapudi/microservices/blob/main/assets/images/pathVariable.JPG)
 #### 12. Request Params
 When the data is not mandatory or optional to a request, then we pass the data using request parameters.
-Request parameters are passed in the url using the same name defined in the url after ? ex: http://webservice/user?name=name
+Request parameters are passed in the url using the same name defined in the url after ? ex: http://webservice/user?name=name.
+If we want to make any request parameter not mandatory to be passed in the URI, we just add the property as required=false.
 ![Request Params](https://github.com/anand-tummapudi/microservices/blob/main/assets/images/requestParam.JPG)